Find Best Offers Find Best Offers

 What is personal data?

-While the laws may differ slightly in their language, generally, personal data is any information that is linked or reasonably linked to an identified or identifiable natural person, including, but not limited to their name, address, email, phone number, or social security number.
-It does not include deidentified data or publicly available information.
+While the laws differ slightly in their definition, generally, personal data (sometimes referred to as personal information) is any information that is linked or reasonably linked to an identified or identifiable natural person, including, but not limited to their name, address, email, phone number, or social security number.
+Personal data does not include deidentified data or publicly available information.

 What is sensitive data?

-Sensitive data is personal data that reveals an individual's racial or ethnic origin, citizenship or citizenship status, immigration status, religious or philosophical beliefs, genetic data or biometric data used to uniquely identify an individual, health data, data concerning a person’s mental or physical condition, data concerning a person's sex life or sexual orientation, precise geolocation data (typically a location within 1,750 feet) or data of a known child (under the age of 13).
+While the laws vary in the definition of sensitive data (sometimes referred to as sensitive personal information), generally, sensitive data is personal data that reveals some combination of: an individual's racial or ethnic origin, citizenship or citizenship status, immigration status, religious or philosophical beliefs, genetic data or biometric data used to uniquely identify an individual, health data, data concerning a person’s mental or physical condition, data concerning a person's sex life or sexual orientation, precise geolocation data (typically a location within 1,750 feet) or data of a known child (under the age of 13 in all states noted above other than Florida where the age is 18).

 Who enforces the new state privacy laws?

-Each states’ attorney’s general have exclusive authority to investigate and enforce the data privacy laws.
+Each states’ attorney general has exclusive authority to investigate and enforce the State Consumer Privacy Laws.

 How do I opt-out of the use of my personal data for purposes of targeted advertising?